 Before diving into a bit of spa-owner/manager/service-provider related discussion, I’d just like to quickly add the following preface: All good roads lead to consistently exceptional (preferably perfect) customer service.
 Which means, the following systems represent many – but definitely not all – methods of harvesting an overall client experience that’s as close to perfect as it can possibly be.
 But I digress… On with the story!

-A little over two years ago we implemented a program at Complexions that maps out a career path for each and every individual that joins the Complexions Team.
+A little over two years ago we implemented a program at Complexions Spa that maps out a career path for each and every individual that joins the Complexions Team.
 Short-term, mid-term, long-term… you name it, it’s all laid out for them including key milestones that need to be met in order to grow in their chosen career in the spa industry.
 They are given goals to meet in four main categories that if followed, provide a path to success that is faster than any other I have seen, heard or used since beginning my own career nearly 25 years ago.
 Furthermore, our program addresses many issues that have become more important than even to the success… or failure… of boutique spa & salons given the recent downturn within our macro-economy.

-Classic Example #1: If yours are either sitting or waiting for clients to come in, you already have a problem.
+Classic Example #1: If your service providers are either sitting or waiting for clients to come in, you already have a problem.
 Of course, some will say lack of business is a tricky/complicated problem to correctly diagnose.
 Nonsense!
 There is always something to do in a spa or salon.
 Always.
 Sure, someone will say more advertising is needed… that if the owner/manager only advertised more, less stations would be empty.
 And sometimes, they’ll be right – but usually, when you get down to the brass tacks of the spa & salon business, the person, team, spa and/or salon with the highest retention rate wins.
 In other words, once most of the non-moving parts are put into place (re: the facility, the location, your branding, educational resources/opportunities for employees, equipment etc) what you’re left with is people.
 And people are dynamic!
 Always try to remember that whenever quantifying or calculating the ROI you earn from an employee or partner because what may be true today, may not be true tomorrow.
 People can change, both for the better and the worse – so if you want to cultivate more of the former and less of the latter, please consider carefully the following 5 commandments to spa & salon success:

 - A Pre-booked client = a happy client